codeFliers/JAVA-EE/README.md

 Then, we create *CarnetPKEmbedded*, with the annotation *@Embeddable* and the *Serializable* implementation, that will contains getters/setters, hashCode and equals overrides.

 Our technical class is linked to his class by an object.
 We designate the composite key by using the *@MapsId*.
 The object class look like the same as the previous example with an annotation *@Embeddable*.
+Embeddable designate the component table (composite), MapsId the id that will be present to compose the component and EmbeddedId create a link to the technical class.

 ```
 @Entity